anuragpsarmah/TickOff/README.md

 ## Configurations

-**Backend Environment File**: Navigate to the backend folder and create `.env` file.
+**Backend Environment File**: Navigate to the backend folders and create `.env` file.
 Add the following content to the file:

     PORT=
     MONGODB_URI=